Professor Thomas Docherty teaches on the English and Comparative Literary Studies programme, and is currently on leave

-Thomas Docherty has published on most areas of English and comparative literature from the renaissance to the present day.
+Thomas Docherty has published on many areas of English and comparative literature from the renaissance to the present day.
 He specialises in the philosophy of literary criticism, in critical theory, and in cultural history in relation primarily to European philosophy and literatures.
 Recent work has been done on matters of cultural policy related to international higher education.
 He is working on a series of new books: 1) provisionally entitled Sold Out, a critique of the neoliberal University, with proposals for an alternative; 2) provisionally entitled Conditions of Democracy, on the politics of academic freedom; 3) a work of fiction.

 Teaching and supervision